-A new program at the Vermont Department of Public Service (DPS) can help with past-due utility bills.
+A program at the Vermont Department of Public Service (DPS) can help with past-due utility bills.
 The Vermont COVID-19 Arrearage Assistance Program will provide help for account holders with a past-due balance on:

 - electric bills